helmutkemper/iotmaker.docker.builder/doc.md

 #### MakeDefaultDockerfileForMe

-Similar: MakeDefaultDockerfileForMe(), MakeDefaultDockerfileForMeWithInstallExtras()
+Similar: MakeDefaultDockerfileForMe\(\)\, MakeDefaultDockerfileForMeWithInstallExtras\(\)

-English: Automatically mount the Dockerfile-iotmaker inside the target folder.
+English: Automatically mount the Dockerfile\-iotmaker inside the target folder\.

-If there are ports exposed in the configurations, they will be defined automatically and the same goes for volumes, where files shared between the host and the container will expose the folder containing the file inside the container as volume.
+If there are ports exposed in the configurations\, they will be defined automatically and the same goes for volumes\, where files shared between the host and the container will expose the folder containing the file inside the container as volume\.

 ```
 Caution: the Dockerfile-iotmaker may be overwritten.